willtrnr/pyxlsb/README.md

 ```
 #!python
-for r, cells in sheet.rows():
+for row in sheet.rows():
-  print r, cells
+  print row
 ```

 Do note that dates will appear as `float`s.